Attachment theory: Attachment patterns

 The strength of a child's attachment behaviour in a given circumstance does not indicate the "strength" of the attachment bond.
 Some insecure children will routinely display very pronounced attachment behaviours, while many secure children find that there is no great need to engage in either intense or frequent shows of attachment behaviour.

-Individuals with different attachment styles have different beliefs about romantic love period, availability, trust capability of love partners and love readiness.
+Individuals with different attachment styles have different beliefs about romantic love period, availability, trust capability of love partners, and love readiness.

 Secure attachment

-A child who is securely attached to its parent will explore and play freely while the caregiver is present, using them as a "secure base" from which to explore.
-The child will engage with the stranger when the caregiver is present, and may be visibly upset when the caregiver departs but happy to see the caregiver on their return.
-The child feels confident that the caregiver is available, and will be responsive to their attachment needs and communications.
+A child who is securely attached to their parent will explore and play freely while the caregiver is present, using them as a "secure base" from which to explore.
+The child will engage with the stranger when the caregiver is present and may be visibly upset when the caregiver departs, but will be happy to see the caregiver on their return.
+The child feels confident that the caregiver is available and will be responsive to their attachment needs and communications.

 Anxious-ambivalent attachment

-Children classified as Anxious-ambivalent attachment show a form of insecure attachment which is also sometimes called "resistant attachment".Ambivalent/Resistant (C) showed distress even before separation, and were clingy and difficult to comfort on the caregiver's return.
+Children classified as having anxious-ambivalent attachment show a form of insecure attachment which is also sometimes called "resistant attachment".
+Ambivalent/Resistant (C) showed distress even before separation, and were clingy and difficult to comfort on the caregiver's return.
 They showed either signs of resentment in response to the absence (C1 subtype), or signs of helpless passivity (C2 subtype).
 Hans et al. have expressed concern that "ambivalent attachment remains the most poorly understood of Ainsworth's attachment types".
 In particular, the relationship between ambivalent/resistant (C) and disorganisation (D) is still to be clarified.
 However, researchers agree that the Anxious-Ambivalent/Resistant strategy is a response to unpredictably responsive caregiving, and that the displays of anger or helplessness towards the caregiver on reunion can be regarded as a conditional strategy for maintaining the availability of the caregiver by preemptively taking control of the interaction.

 Anxious-avoidant attachment

 A child with the anxious-avoidant insecure attachment pattern will avoid or ignore the caregiver, showing little emotion when the caregiver departs or returns.
-The child will not explore very much regardless of who is there.
+The child will not explore very much, regardless of who is there.
 Infants classified as anxious-avoidant (A) represented a puzzle in the early 1980s.
-They did not exhibit distress on separation, and either ignored the caregiver on their return (A1 subtype) or showed some tendency to approach together with some tendency to ignore or turn away from the caregiver (A2 subtype).
-Ainsworth and Bell theorised that the apparently unruffled behaviour of the avoidant infants is in fact a mask for distress, a hypothesis later evidenced through studies of the heart rate of avoidant infants.
+They did not exhibit distress upon separation, and either ignored the caregiver upon return (A1 subtype) or showed a tendency to approach, with some tendency to ignore or turn away from the caregiver (A2 subtype).
+Ainsworth and Bell theorised that the apparently unruffled behaviour of avoidant infants is in fact a mask for distress, a hypothesis later supported by studies of their heart rates.